-But I would be lying if I said that under the picturesque sparkling surface was a pristine and plastic-free world.
-Because the truth is, especially if you look hard enough, man-made rubbish always lurks beneath.
-The even sadder truth is – much of this rubbish blends in so well to its surroundings, that you would be mistaken for thinking it was part of the ecosystem.
-Then, there is the whole issue of microplastics, tiny plastics largely invisible to the naked eye.
+But I would be lying if I said that under WA’s picturesque sparkling surface was a pristine and plastic-free world.
+The truth is, especially if you look hard enough, man-made rubbish always lurks beneath.
+The even sadder truth is much of this rubbish blends in so well to its surroundings, that you would be mistaken for thinking it was part of the ecosystem.
+Then there is the bigger issue of microplastics – tiny plastics largely invisible to the naked eye.

 Let’s not lose hope here, because it doesn’t actually have to be this way – or even have to stay this way.
-At least not when Western Australian environmental conservationists and scuba divers have anything to do with it!
+At least not when Western Australian environmental conservationists and scuba divers have anything to do with it.
 And you too, can be part of this movement.
-Join the fight against plastic and debris in our oceans, by helping to clean up Western Australia’s polluted waterways, rivers, oceans and harbours by participating in Narc Dive Club’s Annual Underwater & Land Clean Up events.
-Or heck, any underwater clean-up events for that matter.
+Join the fight against plastic and debris in our oceans, by helping to clean up Western Australia’s polluted waterways, rivers, oceans and harbours by participating in the Narc Dive Club Annual Underwater & Land Clean Up event.

-This year, I put my heart into action as I hate seeing rubbish in our waters.
-I decided to do something about it by joining the 2020 Narc Dive Club Annual Land & Underwater Clean Up – which so happened to be their 10th Anniversary milestone of cleaning up WA waters.
-The location of choice – the not so scenic and oily, tyre-filled waters of: Fremantle Fishing Boat Harbour.
-(Though, Little Creatures Brewery was just around the corner for reward drinks after!!)
+I hate seeing rubbish in our waters, so I decided to do something about it by joining the 2020 Narc Dive Club Annual Land & Underwater Clean Up, which so happened to be Narc’s 10th Anniversary milestone of cleaning up WA waters!
+The location of choice – the not so scenic and oily, tyre-filled waters of Fremantle Fishing Boat Harbour.
+But that’s okay – because the Fremantle’s famous Little Creatures Brewery was just around the corner for reward drinks after 😉

-Held across the weekend of Saturday 24th – Sunday 25th October 2020, this special two-day event saw an enormous number of volunteers (scuba divers & land volunteers) come together to be part of a great cause.
-I volunteered on the day with my friend, Louise, and my boyfriend, Adam.
+Held across the weekend of Saturday 24th – Sunday 25th October 2020, this special two-day event saw a fantastic number of volunteers (both scuba divers and land volunteers) come together to be part of a great cause.
+I volunteered on the Saturday, along with my bestfriend, Louise, and my boyfriend, Adam.
 Read about my experience below!

 About NARC Dive Club